GlennOu66304/Data-Sciences/SQL/Mongodb.md

 ```
 [Download and Install Compass](https://docs.mongodb.com/compass/master/install/)

-## How to use the command to export a database file into the mongodb
+## How to use the command to import a database file into the mongodb
 1.first install the mongotool
 ```
 brew install mongodb-database-tools